PickaxeEngineer/athena/README.md

  - [ ] Multiblock structure
  - [ ] JEI Integration:

     - [x] Dev Setup
     - [ ] Plugin w/ custom recipes

- - [ ] Event based things to integrate into vanilla
+ - [x] Event based things to integrate into vanilla
- - [ ] Dependency to other mod and usage of other mod
+ - [ ] Dependency to other mod and usage of other mod (TheOneProbe / Mekanism)

 ## Software Architecture